Rachel Jupp: Early life

 Jupp was raised in Twickenham.
-She attended Orleans Park School, Richmond upon Thames College (both in Twickenham), King's College, Cambridge (where she read social and political sciences) and Columbia University (where she studied for an MA in public administration).
+She attended Orleans Park School and Richmond upon Thames College, both in Twickenham.
+She read social and political sciences at King's College, Cambridge.
+She studied for an MA in public administration at Columbia University.
 She worked as an intern for ITN while resident in the United States.
 Early in her career, she worked at the Demos think tank as a researcher and project manager.

 Career

 Jupp joined Channel 4 News in 2005.
 Her last post before joining the BBC was as Head of Home News on the programme, responsible for all coverage in the United Kingdom.
 She became a Deputy Editor of Newsnight in 2013, shortly after Ian Katz became its Editor.
 Her responsibilities included assigning members of the reporting team to prepare the filmed inserts.

 In the beginning of September 2016, she was appointed (and assumed the post as) Editor of Panorama.
-She is the second female Editor of Panorama; Glenwyn Benson, responsible for the series between 1992 and 1995, was the first.
+She was the second female Editor of Panorama; Glenwyn Benson, responsible for the series between 1992 and 1995, was the first.
+Since 2024 she has been involved in leading development of how Generative AI is used at the BBC.